 How Acidic Skin & Other Chemicals Can Affect Metal in Medical ID Bracelets.

 Origins of acidic skin: Our observations and discussions with the affected customers seems to show a connection to environmental chemicals, chemotherapy treatment, anti-rejection medications for organ transplants, taking a lot of various medications at high levels, or personal biochemistry that simply means genetics.
 We can only speculate how those influences can cause the skin to become more acidic.
-All we know is that most people undergoing these treatments appear to have higher acid skin and consequently their precious metal bracelets show deterioration to one degree or the other.
-For the most part, people that do not undergo these treatments, rarely experience acid problems—and that is 99.9% of our customers.
+All we know is that most people undergoing these treatments appear to have higher acid skin and consequently their precious and other soft metal bracelets show deterioration to one degree or the other.
+For the most part, people that do not undergo these treatments, rarely experience acid skin problems—and that is 99% of our customers.

 Acid wards off infections: Thanks to the University of California San Francisco, we can partially explain why even normal skin tends to be acidic from a medical perspective.
 They tell us, “for decades scientists have known that the outer layers of the skin are about as acidic as a bowl of crushed tomatoes.
 This acidity was believed to help ward off infections by preventing the growth of bacteria” and helps “to maintain the skin’s strength and integrity” and “that the acid is produced when enzymes break down fat-like molecules in skin cells into smaller acid-tipped fat molecules called fatty acids”.
 Courtesy of University of California San Francisco (SFVAMC researchers article).